nerab/paradeiser/README.md

       $ par pomodoro finish

 If a pomodoro is active, it will be marked as successful after stopping it, regardless of whether the 25 minutes are over or not.
+Remaining arguments, if present, will be added to the pomodoro as annotation.

 If there is no active pomodoro, an error message will be printed.

 ### Record an interruption of the current pomodoro

-      # internal interrupt
       $ par interrupt

-      # external interrupt
       $ par interrupt --external

+Remaining arguments, if present, will be added to the interrupt as annotation.
 If no pomodoro is active, the command will throw an error.

 ### Start a break